-We’re sharing why these partnerships matter for growth-minded retail leaders, how to form the right kinds of relationships while shedding the “rival” tag between would-be partners and a few real-world examples of large retailers who are making strategic partnerships work with companies that would otherwise be competitors.
+We’re sharing why these examples of strategic partnerships matter for growth-minded retail leaders, how to form the right kinds of relationships while shedding the “rival” tag between would-be partners and a few real-world strategic alliance examples of large retailers who are making partnerships work with companies that would otherwise be competitors.

 - Developing strategic alliances with competitors can be a budget-friendly strategy to spur growth and increase brand recognition.

 - Retail companies can’t do it all.
 Enter partnerships and alliances to cover the gaps while retail leaders can develop the company’s strengths.

 - Recent retail partnerships between Amazon and Kohl’s and Toys R Us and Target show the great success possible when brands team up instead of competing.

 Risk is rampant in retail, especially in an age where disruption lurks around every corner.
 It’s impossible to plan for every weakness and guard against each threat.
 When each decision comes down to the bottom line, retail leaders need all the help they can get.